meegneto/uno/doc/articles/getting-started/wizard/startup.md

 The `unoapp` template comes with two preset options: *Blank* and *Recommended* (*Default* in Visual Studio Wizard).
 These represent two different sets of pre-configured values for the options that follow.
 The *Blank* option is the most minimal template, while the *Recommended* option comes with a few more features pre-configured.

-Both presets include the following platforms: Windows, Android, iOS, MacCatalyst, GTK, WASM
+Both presets include the following platforms: Windows, Android, iOS, MacCatalyst, GTK, Wasm.

 - #### Blank